 Have you tried implementing several of these tips already?
 If so, you can expand your audience by expanding your platform.

-Not all podcasters utilize the many other digital platforms to engage with their audience.
+Not all podcasters use many other digital platforms to engage with their audience.
 These include:

 - Blogs